NevTheDev0/JamBuster/README.md

 - 2025-06-16: XGBoost doesn't seem to be doing as well as RandomForests, will try to achieve similar results
 - 2025-06-17: Fine Tuned XGBoost to find best outcome possible
 - 2025-06-20: Uploaded almost everything into this Github repo
+- 2025-06-21: WAS going to use SKlearn but found out XGBoost performed much better
 - Streamlit dashboard demo (planned)

 ## Tools and Technologies